hm-lang/core/proposals/README.md

 TODO: discussion on `type` being the "Default name" for a type, so you can do `fixedArray{N: 5, int}` without specifying `fixedArray{N: 5, type: int}`.

-TODO: how do we do narrow specifications for single type, e.g., `array value: nonnull := extend(...)` doesn't look right. maybe `array NonNull value := extend(...)`.  we'll probably need to make a namespace for each type, so we can do `myGeneric AnyType genericType := { ... }`. we'll probably need to allow chaining them, e.g., `myGeneric AnyType1 AnyType2 AnyType3 genericType := ...`.

-TODO: we probably need annotations for this, e.g., `store~{id, value} where {hash(id), notNull(value)}`
-Ideally we could use `{id: hashable, value: notNull}` or similar to avoid adding more keywords and mental concepts.

 TODO: ensure we use the `hm~{ok?, uh}` notation correctly everywhere, i.e., require nullable types to be specified as ok in the template.  although this does make the modifier templates annoying, since a common use case will be